mnit-rtmc/iris/docs/road_topology.md

 ### R_Nodes

 Select the **R_Nodes** tab on the client interface to create or edit r_nodes.
-In the **Selected Roadway Corridor** frame, there is an **Add** button.
-Press the button to start creating a new r_node.
-The mouse cursor will change to a crosshair while over the map.
-Select the point on the map where the r_node should be located and left-click the mouse.
-The new r_node will appear on the map, and in the list for the selected corridor.

 In the **Selected Roadway Corridor** frame, there is a **Corridor** widget containing a list of all corridors which contain at least one r_node.
 When a corridor is selected, the r_node list will be populated with all r_nodes on the corridor.
 Also, any new r_nodes created will be on the selected corridor.

+Press the **Add** button in the **Selected Roadway Corridor** frame to start creating a new r_node.
+The mouse cursor will change to a crosshair while over the map.
+Select a point and the new r_node will appear there, as well as in the selected corridor list.

-Once an r_node is selected, any fields on the **Location** tab can be edited.
-Changing the roadway or direction will move the r_node to another corridor.
-Other attributes are nearest cross-street, cross-street direction, and notes.
+Once an r_node is selected, any fields can be edited.
+Changing the _roadway_ or _direction_ will move the r_node to another corridor.
+Other attributes are nearest _cross-street_, _cross-street direction_, and _notes_.

 #### R_Node Types